 Average Riverside County Gas Price Drops for Second Day in a Row

-RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County dropped two-tenths of a cent Monday to $4.852, a day after dropping three-tenths of a cent.
-The average price is 1.9 cents more than one week ago and 8.5 cents higher than one month ago but $1.47 less than one year ago, according to figures from the AAA and the Oil Price Information Service.
-It has dropped $1.521 since rising to a record $6.373 on Oct.
-5. The national average price rose four-tenths of a cent to $3.594, the sixth consecutive increase following an eight-day streak of decreases totaling 3.7 cents.
-It has risen 4.9 cents over the past six days, including one-tenth of a cent Sunday.
-The national average price is 4.2 cents more than one week ago and 5.2 cents higher than one month ago but $1.416 less than one year ago.
-It has dropped $1.43 since rising to a record $5.016 on June 14.
+RIVERSIDE (CNS) – The average price of a gallon of self-serve regular gasoline in Riverside County dropped 1.1 cents Thursday to $4.829, a day after it dropped 1.3 cents.
+The average price is six-tenths of a cent less than one week ago, 6.8 cents higher than one month ago and $1.50 less than one year ago, according to figures from the AAA and the Oil Price Information Service.
+It has dropped $1.544 since rising to a record $6.373 on Oct.
+5. The national average price dropped two-tenths of a cent to $3.589, a day after decreasing one-tenth of a cent.
+It has risen 4.4 cents over the past nine days.
+The national average price is 2.5 cents higher than one week ago, 5.4 cents more than one month ago but $1.425 less than one year ago.
+It has dropped $1.435 since rising to a record $5.016 on June 14.
 Copyright 2023, City News Service, Inc.

 By: Pristine Villarreal